Ed-Fi-Exchange-OSS/Meadowlark/docs/performance-testing/postgres-performance-testing.md

-# RND-647: Postgresql performance testing
+# RND-647: PostgreSQL performance testing

 ## Goal

-Run Postgresql performance testing to see the time required to execute Meadowlark on Postgresql.
+Run PostgreSQL performance testing to see the time required to execute Meadowlark on PostgreSQL.

 ## Description

 To test performance we have two Methods:

 - Autocannon tool
 - Bulk Load data